 Half of your studies will be spent working in clinical settings – for example, in a ward, a health centre or in client’s homes.
 You will be working alongside nurses as you practise and perfect your skills.

 Placements are based in NHS, private and voluntary settings throughout Essex.
 Essex covers a large area (3,465 sq km /1,300 sq miles), so clinical placements will normally be allocated to one area for the whole of your course, either in the SE Essex, SW Essex, W Essex, Mid Essex or NE Essex areas.
-Given the size of the county, all of these areas may require some traveling to placement.
+Given the size of the county, all of these areas may require some travelling to placement.

 During your time in placement you will work shift patterns equivalent to a 37.5 hour week.
 This includes early shifts, late shifts, night shifts, weekend and bank holiday working.